-The 2009 yearly report for Gillhams Fishing Resorts for fishing in Krabi Thailand is set out below.
-The 2009 figures are in black, and the 2008 figures are in red after them to compare the fishing.
+The 2010 yearly report for Gillhams Fishing Resorts is set out below.
+The 2010 figures are in blue, the 2009 figures are in black, and the 2008 figures are in red.

 2008 – 432 total, best 400lb, best month November – 44 fish.

 Alligator gar – 52 total, best 30lb, best months February and September – seven fish.

 2009 – 86 total, best 25lb, best month April – 11 fish.